Did Owens & Minor Inc. (OMI) perform well in the last session?

-While Owens & Minor Inc. has underperformed by -1.53%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, OMI fell by -60.27%, with highs and lows ranging from $39.92 to $11.79, whereas the simple moving average fell by -34.42% in the last 200 days.
+Owens & Minor Inc. (NYSE:OMI) marked $18.39 per share on Wednesday, up from a previous closing price of $17.59.
+While Owens & Minor Inc. has overperformed by 4.55%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, OMI fell by -49.45%, with highs and lows ranging from $38.13 to $11.79, whereas the simple moving average fell by -12.75% in the last 200 days.

 Sponsored